220.127.116.11 Child support case ended - payer not a parent of the child

 The payer may no longer be considered a parent of a child in respect of whom maintenance was paid in the following circumstances:

-- where a court decision under the Child Support (Assessment) Act 1989 section 107 is made.
+- where a court decision under the CSA Act section 107 is made.
 Where this decision is made it is decreed that the Child Support Registrar has never accepted the original child support application.
 The court may or may not require the payee to repay the money they received for the subject child, or

 Effect on the payee's entitlement to FTB